Practice Library

 The Social Nervous System

-Our next themed practice series offering is open to all, and free of charge.
-Over 8 sessions of 75min each we will get to know our nervous system a little bit better.
+Our next themed practice series offering is as usual open to all, and free of charge.
+Over 8 sessions of 75min each we will get to know our nervous system just a little bit better.

-This is a level 1 series so the Introductory Practice Series , or equivalent, should be enough previous practice work to to participate.
+This is a level 1 series so the Introductory Practice Series (or equivalent), should be enough previous practice work to to participate.
 There is some theory to the work, which is mostly offered in form of the reading handout.
-That leaves most of the session time free for us to practice.
+That leaves most of the session available for us to practice.

 The series draws heavily on the work of Stephen Porges and Deb Dana.
-Porges offered the conceptual framework, based on peer reviewed science, while Dana showed us how to apply it to our relationships, be those family, work or therapeutic.
+Porges offered the conceptual framework, based on peer reviewed science, while Dana showed us how to apply it to our relationships, be those family, work or of a therapeutic nature.

 The series is not going to make you enlightened, or smarter.
-The series if not going to make you say oh now i get it.
-What it is, though is a journey, a journey into our selves.
-It's a taste of the less conscious parts of us that are not necessarily obvious.
+The series probably is not going to make you say oh now i get it (but it might).
+What it is though, is a journey, a journey into our selves.
+It's a taste of the parts of us that may not necessarily be so obvious.
 We can only necessarily nibble at this work, this is what Peter Levine called titration.
 Its the idea of working with strong chemicals one drop at a time.

 Session Outline